Close Menu

 The mounted skeleton of Daspletosaurus torosus on view at the Canadian Museum of Nature in Ottawa, Canada.
 The skull is a cast for display.
 The original skull, including the braincase, is preserved for study in the museum’s collections.
 Credit: Tetsuto Miyashita © Canadian Museum of Nature

 Among the fierce carnivores that lived during the late Cretaceous was a predator named Daspletosaurus.
-The massive tyrannosaur, about nine meters long, lived in the coastal forest of what is now Alberta around 75 million years ago — preceding the more famous T. rex by about 10 million years.
+The massive tyrannosaur, about nine meters (thirty feet) long, lived in the coastal forest of what is now Alberta around 75 million years ago — preceding the more famous T. rex by about 10 million years.

 For the first time, scientists in Canada and Argentina have used CT scans to digitally reconstruct the brain, inner ear, and surrounding bones (known as the braincase) of two well-preserved Daspletosaurus specimens.